-- Alberta Cannabis Call Centre The Alberta Cannabis Call Centre is AGLC's main communications channel for working with wholesale and retail customers as well as addressing questions and comments from Albertans.

-- Advance Shipping Notice (ASN) A

-notice that an LP must send to AGLC's

-warehouse to notify of the contents of an

-inbound shipment.
-The ASN must be

-submitted via the ASN Portal.

-- AGLC Alberta Gaming, Liquor & Cannabis - Appointment Request Form (ARF) A document to request an appointment time for delivering goods to AGLC's warehouse. - BCMB Beverage Container Management Board.
-The BCMB is responsible for regulating Alberta's beverage container recycling system and leads the development of policy and

-- programs that enable the recycling of beverage containers in Alberta. - Bill of Lading (BOL) A hauler or carrier's contract, which may also act as the receipt of goods transported and delivered to the consignee. - Cannabis Any part of a cannabis plant, including the phytocannabinoids produced by or found in such a plant, regardless of whether that part has been processed or not. - Cannabis accessories Accessories that promote the responsible and legal consumption and storage of cannabis. - Cannabis licence A licence under the Gaming, Liquor and Cannabis Act that authorizes the purchase, sale, transport, possession and storage of cannabis. - Cannabis product A product that contains cannabis. - Cannabis representative A corporation or individual registered with AGLC who is in the business of representing a cannabis supplier in the sale of the cannabis supplier's cannabis products. - Cannabis supplier A person who holds a federal licence that authorizes the person to produce cannabis and cannabis products for commercial purposes or to sell cannabis to AGLC. - Certificate of Analysis (CoA) - Certificate of Analysis is a document issued by the LP that confirms that a regulated product meets its product specification and presents actual numerical results and refers to the lot number, raw material specifications and validated test methods used as per Cannabis Regulations. - Common Carrier A company that transports goods for any person or company and is responsible for any possible loss of the goods during transport. - Connect Logistics Services (CLS) The warehouse designated by AGLC to
+- 3PL The warehouse vendor designated by AGLC to receive inventory and ship on behalf of AGLC. - Alberta Cannabis Call Centre The Alberta Cannabis Call Centre is AGLC's main communications channel for working with retailers as well as addressing questions and comments from Albertans. - Advance Shipping Notice (ASN) A notice that a Licensed Producer must send to AGLC's warehouse to notify of the contents of an inbound shipment.
+The ASN must be submitted via the ASN Portal. - AGLC Alberta Gaming, Liquor & Cannabis - Appointment Request Form (ARF) A document to request an appointment time for delivering goods to AGLC's warehouse. - BCMB Beverage Container Management Board.
+The BCMB is responsible for regulating Alberta's beverage container recycling system and leads the development of policy and programs that enable the recycling of beverage containers in Alberta. - Bill of Lading (BOL) A hauler or carrier's contract, which may also act as the receipt of goods transported and delivered to the consignee. - Cannabis Any part of a cannabis plant, including the phytocannabinoids produced by or found in such a plant, regardless of whether that part has been processed or not. - Cannabis accessories Accessories that promote the responsible and legal consumption and storage of cannabis. - Cannabis licence A licence under the Gaming, Liquor and Cannabis Act that authorizes the purchase, sale, transport, possession, and storage of cannabis. - Cannabis product A product that contains cannabis. - Cannabis representative A corporation or individual registered with AGLC who is in the business of representing a cannabis supplier in the sale of the cannabis supplier's cannabis products. - Cannabis supplier A person who holds a federal licence that authorizes the person to produce cannabis and cannabis products for commercial purposes or to sell cannabis to AGLC. - CBD- Cannabidiol - Certificate of Analysis (CoA) Certificate of Analysis is a document issued by the LP that confirms that a regulated product meets its product specification and presents actual numerical results and refers to the lot number, raw material specifications and validated test methods used as per Cannabis Regulations. - Common Carrier a business that provides merchandise transportation services in compliance with all applicable laws and regulations governing commercial transportation in Alberta. - Connect Logistics Services (CLS) The warehouse designated by AGLC to receive inventory and ship on behalf of AGLC. - DataMatrix A two-dimensional (2D) barcode either in a square or rectangular shape made up of individual dots or squares. - Electronic Funds Transfer (EFT) The electronic transfer of money from one bank account to another via computer-based systems. - GLCA The Gaming, Liquor and Cannabis Act. - GLCR The Gaming, Liquor and Cannabis Regulation. - Hazard Analysis & Critical Control Points (HACCP) A management system in which cannabis product safety is addressed by analyzing and controlling biological, chemical, and physical hazards